 The Trust reserves the right to interview and appoint before the closing date.

-Maiden Erlegh Trust is an Ethical Leadership Pathfinder organisation and we are committed to safeguarding, equality and promoting the welfare of children and young people.
-We are also committed to having the highest expectations of pupil/students and staff, and supporting everyone to reach their full potential.
-All employees of the school and Trust are expected to share these commitments.
+Maiden Erlegh Trust is committed to safeguarding, equality and promoting the welfare of children and staff.
+We are also committed to being ambitious for all and supporting everyone to reach their full potential.
+All employees of the Trust are expected to share these commitments.
 All posts require satisfactory employment checks and references and a satisfactory enhanced Disclosure and Barring Service check.
 All Leadership roles will require a Section 128 check.